o1-labs/proof-systems/book/src/specs/kimchi.md

 	* the 6 sigmas
 	* optionally, the runtime table
 1. if using lookup:
-	* add the lookup sorted polynomials
-	* add the lookup aggreg polynomial
 	* add the combined table polynomial
 	* if present, add the runtime table polynomial
 1. Create an aggregated evaluation proof for all of these polynomials at $\zeta$ and $\zeta\omega$ using $u$ and $v$.